MelfredMBA/Will_AI_be_Readmitted/data/README.md

 How to reproduce:
 - First obtain the notebook from Kaggle, then mount it in Google Drive.
 - Strictly follow the directory path from the code when reproducing.
+- If running locally, modify where the notebook points to (see the notebook note).